Troubleshooting

 Token lacks billing permission — plan detection requires the

 Account Settings: Readpermission (#billing:read) on your API token.
-Without it, cf-monitor conservatively defaults to “paid” (which means higher budget limits — safe but less protective for free accounts).
+Without it, cf-monitor conservatively defaults to “paid” (which means higher budget limits — safe for Paid but effectively leaves Free accounts under-protected since Paid limits are ~10× Free limits).
 Add the permission to your token for accurate detection. -

 Cached result — the detected plan is cached in KV for 24 hours.
 If you recently upgraded/downgraded your plan, wait for cache expiry or delete the